How to Create an Online Course | CourseCraft 101

 A free sample lesson is a great way to show prospective students what your course is like.
 They can try before they commit to buying.
 In order to view a free sample lesson, students will need to enter their name and email address.
 Then they'll show up on your leads list.

 Enroll buttons on your landing page do double duty.
 Before your course is open they can be used to capture leads.
-After you're course is open they switch to being enroll buttons.
+After your course is open they switch to being enroll buttons.
 It all happens automatically so you don't have to re-work your landing page much after your course opens.
 Promotion doesn't have to start when your course opens, you can start anytime!

 What do I do with my leads?